Murray MacLehose, Baron MacLehose of Beoch: Personal life

-MacLehose married Margaret Noël Dunlop, the daughter of Scottish cricketer Thomas Dunlop in 1947.
+MacLehose married Margaret Noël Dunlop, the daughter of Scottish newspaper proprietor and cricketer Sir Thomas Dunlop in 1947.
 They had twin daughters born in 1949.
 One of his daughters Sylvia became an activist for the rights of disabled people after being paralyzed in a car accident and is a member of the Scottish Council on Disability.

 Outside of his diplomatic career, MacLehose and his wife had a love of sailing and hiking.
 In recognition of his fondness for outdoor pursuits.
 MacLehose was a member of the Athenaeum Club, London.
-After his retirement he took up farming and shepherding at his prorpety in Maybole.
+After his retirement he took up farming and shepherding at his property in Maybole.

 MacLehose died in Ayrshire, Scotland, on 27 May 2000 at the age of 82.
 After he died, then Hong Kong Chief Executive Tung Chee-hwa and Chief Secretary for Administration Anson Chan both expressed their sadness.
 Tung Chee-hwa stated "his passing has caused us to lose a close friend."